Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

 Although this is a stunning trail, we couldn’t help but compare it to the trail we did at Westonbirt Arboretum a few weeks before.

-This means that some of the magic gets lost along the way, whereas at Westonbirt, it felt like there was something around every single corner.
+This means that some of the magic gets lost along the way, whereas at Westonbirt, it feels like there’s something around every single corner.

 Also, because Westonbirt’s trail is smaller and more intimate, it’s also more interactive than the trail at Blenheim Palace as children (and big kids!) can make their own music by banging drums and things like that.